shenhuiying2017/azure-docs.es-es/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

         appInsights.trackPageView();
         </script>

-11. Envíe eventos personalizados a Application Insights para los clics del mouse agregando el código siguiente a la parte inferior del cuerpo:
+11. Send custom events to Application Insights for mouse clicks by adding the following code to the bottom of body:

         <script>
             $(document.body).find("*").click(function(event) {